datacraft-dsc/DEPs/7/README.md

 ### Upload

 The upload endpoints are used by client to upload a file as raw content for storage for a given asset ID.
+The Storage API is agnostic to the file format used for content.

-The asset must already be registered with the agent
+The asset metadata must already be registered with the agent.
+The result of attempts to upload content for an unregistered asset is undefined.

 The PUT and POST endpoints perform the same function, with the following difference:
 - For PUT, the asset content must be the body of the HTTP PUT request